dannykim1837/CSE310/sprint2/module.md

 - Days : Monday to Sunday, Times : 16:00 - 17:00, Locations : MC building, STC

 5. Identify both a technical risk and a behavioral risk that you antcipate may occur during this Sprint.
 What is your mitgigation plan?
+If I have difficulty making code, I will ask advice from a friend who worked on the same project first among the same team mates.
+Also if I face any difficulties with managing time, I'll use simple strategies like setting reminders and making a daily to-do list to stay on track and complete tasks on time.
+My goal is to create a Hangman game that's easy to play and fun for users.

 ## Part 2 - Time Log